ADDITIONAL PROGRAM REQUIREMENTS

 - Complete a placement test or submit your ACT scores.
-These scores determine your placement into Math and English classes.
+These scores determine your placement into math and English classes.

 - Applicants with an associate, bachelors or higher degree do not need to complete placement tests.

-Completion of the HOBET V exam
+Completion of the ATI TEAS Test

-- Students must meet the minimum cut score of 66.7 percent or higher to be eligible for admission into the Physical Therapist Assistant program.
+- Students must meet the minimum cut score of 60.0 percent or higher to be eligible for admission into the Physical Therapist Assistant program.

 - Students may repeat the exam up to three times, but must schedule a meeting with the program director after a second unsuccessful attempt.

 Submit evidence of 24 hours of total observation at three different PT clinic sites (eight hours each at IP, OP and skilled sites) and submit answers to a questionnaire related to the observations.
-Clinicians will fill out a feedback form which is marked as acceptable or unacceptable behavior.
+Clinicians will fill out a feedback form, which is marked as acceptable or unacceptable behavior.

 Where you decide to do your Physical Therapist observation is up to you.
 Use the following e-mail addresses for contacting St. Luke's Hospital or Mercy Hospital:

-- Anatomy and Physiology I and II
+- Anatomy and Physiology II

 - Intro to Psychology